techlab/jquery-smartwizard/README.md

 # Smart Wizard 4
-#### An awesome jQuery step wizard plugin with Bootstrap support.
+#### The awesome jQuery step wizard plugin with Bootstrap support.

 [![npm version](https://badge.fury.io/js/smartwizard.svg)](https://badge.fury.io/js/smartwizard)
 [![Bower version](https://badge.fury.io/bo/smartwizard.svg)](https://badge.fury.io/bo/smartwizard)
 [![Latest Stable Version](https://poser.pugx.org/techlab/smartwizard/v/stable)](https://packagist.org/packages/techlab/smartwizard)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/techlab/SmartWizard/master/LICENSE)

-Smart Wizard is a flexible and heavily customizable jQuery **step wizard plugin** with **Bootstrap** support.
-It is easy to implement, have a lot of features added and gives a neat and stylish screen interface for your forms, checkout etc.

-On the new version Smart Wizard 4, we have completely rewritten the code from scratch to make it more robust based on the feedback from our users over the past years.
-We have added the theme support and will be adding more themes on the go.
-Also we have added a toolbar with heavily customizable options.
-Please see the demos and documentation for more details.
+Smart Wizard is a flexible and heavily customizable **jQuery step wizard plugin** with **Bootstrap** support.
+It is easy to implement and gives a neat and stylish interface for your forms, checkout screen, registration steps etc. Based on the feedback from our users over the past years we have come up with the **best ever built jQuery wizard plugin of all time**, All new Smart Wizard 4.
+The plugin is been completely rewritten from scratch, made it more powerful, robust, scalable and customizable.
+We have added a lot of features not limited to Bootstrap support, themes, customizable toolbars, customizable options, public methods, event support and a lot more.
+See the list of [features](http://techlaboratory.net/smartwizard#features), [demos](http://techlaboratory.net/smartwizard/demo) and [documentation](http://techlaboratory.net/smartwizard/documentation) for more details.

 + [Homepage](http://techlaboratory.net/smartwizard)
 + [Documentation](http://techlaboratory.net/smartwizard/documentation)